 If the weather is cold or the little ones are tired from hiking, take a drive down a quiet road (gravel roads work well for this) to look in farm fields for open country birds.
-Roadways with powerlines running parallel to them will often have raptors perched on them.
+Roadways with power lines running parallel to them will often have raptors perched on them.
 This is a great way to find American Kestrels and Red-tailed Hawks.
-Powerlines often hold flycatchers and other birds as well.
+Power lines also are a great place to look for flycatchers and other birds as well.

 2.4 – Other Birding Spots

 Where you bird largely depends on how close your access is to superb birding places.
 Thankfully, nearly anywhere in the United States you are within an hour from a great birding location.
 You may not live near one of the best of the best, but we guarantee you’re closer than you think to great birding.